gitviola/ynab-bank-importer/README.md

 Support and contriubution of any kind is always welcome!!!

 I'm not that into hardware.
 It would be super awesome if someone could help making this work on Raspbian.
-I already tried but building the docker container fails _(Dockerfile-rpi)_.
+I already tried but building the docker container fails _(Dockerfile.rpi)_.
+The PR related to that you can find here: [18](https://github.com/schurig/ynab-bank-importer/pull/18)

 # Thanks